 One of the most common school wall graphics you will see is a world map.
 The map above challenges at least two preconceptions about the world: Firstly it is Pacific-centred, which shows more clearly how much of the planet is covered by water.
 Secondly it uses the Gall-Peters projection, which while stretched, means the areas of the landmasses are to scale, unlike the often seen Mercator projection which shrinks Africa and South America in favour of Europe.

 6: Walls to Embody Values

 A school’s motto, mission or values can be the starting point for a wall design.
-The entrance lobby walls at Varndean School in Brighton (examples shown above) feature designs inspired by key figures who were chosen to represent the values of the school.
-The wall shown features a quotation by Bertrand Russell and explores other well-known figures who exemplify Russell’s quote.
+The entrance lobby walls at Varndean School in Brighton (examples shown above) feature designs inspired by the values of the school.
+The wall shown features five islands and six bridges that represent the journey through the school from year 7 to year 11 and beyond.

 7: Walls to Initiate Debate